Bouke/Lark/README.md

         print("Server generated a Fault: \(fault)")
     }

+### Asynchronous

+The `HTTPTransport` included is synchronous.
+Asynchronous however is also possible through Alamofire.
+See [Lark-Alamofire](https://github.com/Bouke/Lark-Alamofire) for more information.

 ## Example

-See the [LarkExample](https://github.com/Bouke/LarkExample) repository for an example of how to use Lark.
+See the [Lark-Example](https://github.com/Bouke/Lark-Example) repository for an example of how to use Lark.

 ## Development